 13. Purchase Business Insurance

-A construction enterprise needs to buy insurance.
+Insurance is crucial for construction companies.
 Here is a list of the insurance policies needed.

 - General Liability Insurance.
 Covers claims for property and bodily injury.